2025 in Indian sports: Asian Junior Championships

 India participated in the 2025 Badminton Asia Junior Championships, held in Surakarta, Indonesia between 18 and 27 July 2025.
-India won two medals in the tournament, both bronze and won in girl's singles event by Tanvi Sharma and Vennala Kalagotla, and finished 5th at the medals tally.
+India won two medals in the tournament, both bronze and won in girls' singles event by Tanvi Sharma and Vennala Kalagotla, and finished 5th at the medals tally.

 Basketball

 FIBA Asia Cup

 India is competing in the 2025 FIBA Asia Cup, held in Saudi Arabia from 5–17 August 2025.
 India qualified for the tournament after topping Group H in the qualifying tournament.
 India were grouped with the sixteen-times winners China, the hosts Saudi Arabia and Jordan, all having higher FIBA ranking than India.
 In their first match against Jordan, India reached close to cause an upset but were ultimately defeated by their opponent in overtime by 84–91.
 India lost their remaining two matches against China and Saudi Arabia and finished 15th overall in the medal table.